 In Burns’ documentary he begins by telling the story of Wilmer McClain, a farmer who owned a home in Mannassas, Virginia – McClean lived where he and his family felt the drumming of the guns during the Battle of Bull Run, the first battle of the Civil War.
 In fact, shells reached so near McClean’s home, a shell exploded in his summer kitchen.

 McClean, tired of the war, moved to a smal crossroads community called Appomatox Courthouse “out of harms’ way”, he hoped .
-Then, three and a half years later, in McClean’s living room, Lee surrended to Grant.
+Then, three and a half years later, in McClean’s living room, Lee surrended to Grant on April 9.
 McClean, according to Burns, could rightfully say, “the war began in my front yard and ended in my front parlor.”

 We are all part of history.
 New Mexico is part of of the Civil War story, as was Wilmer McClain.
-It’s a crazy thing to think that 150 years ago today we decided that it was acceptable to kill off a large percentage of its male population between the ages of 18 and 30.
+It’s a crazy thing to think that 154 years ago today we decided that it was acceptable to kill off a large percentage of our male population between the ages of 18 and 30.
 But that’s exactly what we did.